Seminar & Field Program 2018: Manizales, Colombia

 This interdisciplinary seminar is designed to prepare students for their in-country residence experience.
-Students will examine the history, culture, politics and geography of the Yucatan and Mexico and their place within Latin American.
+Students will examine the history, culture, politics and geography of Manizales and Colombia and their place within Latin American.
 Issues dealing with cross-cultural communication and the challenges and rewards of the international living experience will be examined.
 Students will also be guided through the design of individual field projects that they will carry out during their residence experience in May and June.

 While living with a host family, students will carry out their individual field investigations, collecting data and information for evaluation.
 The project director will be present throughout the program to provide guidance and direction.
-Final written project reports will be completed upon return to the US and submitted to the director prior to the August deadline.
+Final written project reports will be completed upon return to the US and submitted at a deadline set by the director of the program.

 Faculty and Staff

 The Center for Latin American Studies underwrites a large part of this program—roundtrip airfare, room and board with the host family, and traveler’s insurance are covered by the Center.
 Students are responsible for the cost of three credits summer tuition (2017 cost approximately $2,650 with Pitt fees), visa fees and all other incidentals.

 - Candidates are required to be full time, degree seeking undergraduates (from any discipline) maintaining a minimum of a 2.75 grade point average.
 Freshmen, sophomores, juniors or seniors who possess the necessary skills and disposition are welcome apply.

 - By the time the field component begins, applicants must possess sufficient Spanish language proficiency to communicate effectively with their host families, travel independently and carry out their individual projects.

 - Most importantly, interested applicants must demonstrate a willingness to be flexible, assimilate to a new culture, and welcome cross-cultural interaction.
 Selected candidates must be initiative taking, self-directed and comfortable functioning with little supervision.